 And because the guides are trying to usher through as many visitors as possible, they don’t allow you to stop and set up a tripod.
-Avid photographs can pay extra to book a photograph tour of Antelope Canyon.
+Avid travel photographers can pay extra to book a photo tour of Antelope Canyon.

 Sunlight from the slot opening at the top turned the water-sculpted canyon walls into a glowing terra-cotta wonderland with swirling, jutting spires and turrets.